openshift-labs/lab-building-images/workshop/content/setup-environ/03-derived-images.md

 This is done so that any commands we run as `root`, do not drop files into the home directory for our dedicated user.
 This can occur where cache files or other user specific credential files are written out.
 If we don't change `HOME`, we would have to ensure we removed them from the home directory of the dedicated user.
 If we were to forget it can be hard in some cases to clean things up later.
 Best thing to do therefore is to override the `HOME` environment variable for the command so that it drops such files in the home directory of `root` instead.

-For now we have also set the environment variables discussed previously for setting UTF-8 as the default encoding, and disabling buffering of `stdout` by Python.
+We have also set the environment variables discussed previously for setting UTF-8 as the default encoding, and disabling buffering of `stdout` by Python.

 Build the image: